Dhanush878/T-FLIPFLOP-POSEDGE/README.md

  endmodule
 ```

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:DHANUSH.M.D RegisterNumber:
+Developed by:DHANUSH.M.D RegisterNumber:24900042
 */

 **RTL LOGIC FOR FLIPFLOPS**